nanreh/calendar-hack/README.md

 ## Running Locally

 Calendar Hack is a React application.
-I used create-react-app to bootstrap this project.
-I opted for TypeScript.
+It was created using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) with the TypeScript template:
 ```
 yarn create react-app ch-bootstrap --template typescript
 ```